AbhishekMauryaa/Amazon-Product-Scraper/README.md

 ## Usage

 1. Ensure you have added the URLs of the Amazon product pages you want to scrape to the `product_urls` list in the script.
-2. Run the Python script `amazon_scraper.py`.
+2. Run the Python script `/scraping using n nos pf link.ipynb`.
 3. The script will scrape the specified product details from Amazon's website.
-4. The scraped data will be saved to a CSV file named `Amazon_Products.csv`.
+4. The scraped data will be saved to a CSV file named `Sleepyhug.csv`.

 ## Customization